Sight Distance Analysis

 Slope coefficient - the force of gravity will also influence the vehicle.
 The braking distance will increase when driving downhill and decrease when driving uphill.

-The theoretical background for sight distance (Ls) calculation
+The theoretical background for sight distance (Ls) calculation uses this formula:

 Ls = 0.278 * V * tr + V²/(254.3 * (f + s))